 Labour Market Information including previous newsletter editions

-In Year 9, students attend Careers Fest, a careers fair hosted by OxLEP which includes representatives from over 70 local employers and colleges.
-In previous years this has included; Rebellion, Ignite Sport, Abingdon and Witney College, BMW, Oxford International College of Beauty, alongside many others.
+In Year 9, students attend Careers Fest, a careers fair hosted by Enterprise Oxfordshire which includes representatives from over 70 local employers, education and training providers.

 In Year 10, students take part in a careers education day where they explore the changing working world, preparing for work experience, and enterprise skills.
 They also receive a talk from an apprenticeship provider.

-Matthew Arnold is a UNIFROG school for students from year 7 to year 13.
-UNIFROG is the leading careers advice platform for schools and allows students to undertake extensive research for careers including university, apprenticeships, and employers.
-It allows students to record their employability skills and competencies which are key to allowing students to evidence their suitability for employment and universities as well as:
+Matthew Arnold is a Unifrog school.
+Unifrog is the leading careers advice platform for schools, allowing students to undertake extensive research into career options.
+It enables students to record their employability skills and competencies, which is key in evidencing their suitability for employment, apprenticeships and universities.
+Unifrog tools include:

-Students have a range of options at 16 and 18 and can pursue several pathways to different careers.
+Students have a range of options at 16 and 18.

 University and degree apprenticeship application timeline